 Results: The only randomized trial showed that flutamide, an anti-androgen agent, was effective in reducing compulsion scores in male OCD patients with comorbid Tourette syndrome, compared to placebo.
 Three out of four non-randomized trials showed that different anti-androgens including finasteride, cyproterone acetate and triptorelin were effective in reducing OCD symptoms.
 The only study, which failed to show the efficacy of an anti-androgen agent, administered OCD patients with flutamide.
 Despite the positive results, available studies provide the evidence with low quality based on the Grades of Recommendation, Assessment, Development and Evaluation Working Group (GRADE) approach.

-Conclusions: Available studies are not sufficient for a precise answer to our study question.
-There is still a need for further large randomized blinded clinical trials to evaluate the effectiveness of anti-androgens in OCD patients.
-It is recommended that gender, comorbidities and subscales of Yale-Brown Obsessive-Compulsive Score (Y-BOCS) be considered in designing the studies and interpreting their results.
+Conclusion: Available studies are not sufficient for a precise answer to our study question.
+There is still a need for further large randomized blinded clinical trials to evaluate the effectiveness of antiandrogens in OCD patients.
+It is recommended that gender, comorbidities and subscales of Yale- Brown Obsessive-Compulsive Score (Y-BOCS) should be considered in designing the studies and interpreting their results.